(Amazon UK link) |

 I had entirely forgotten the story; although set in 1947, it wasn’t published until 1997 when the author was in her early eighties.
 I gather it was her last published novel, but her skill in writing and characterisation shines through, as in her earlier books.
 And it’s a very enjoyable story.
 Some of Stewart’s novels have a bit too much violence for my tastes; there’s none in this, other than brief mention of a tragic road accident which affected the main characters significantly - but it all happens off-stage, so to speak.

 Kathy is the main protagonist of this story, a young woman in her mid-twenties.
 We learn in the first chapter that she’s been staying with her grandmother in Scotland, after her grandmother has been ill.
 Kathy’s had a difficult life: her mother abandoned her when she was small, and she never knew a father.
-Her grandparents brought her up, and she’s very fond of her grandmother; but then Kathy married an airman, but the marriage was very short as he died in the war.
+Her grandparents brought her up, and she’s very fond of her grandmother.
+Then Kathy married an airman, although the marriage was very short as he died in the war.
 He’s left her reasonably well-off but she’s still grieving.

 Kathy’s grandmother asks her to travel to their former home, Rose Cottage.
 There’s still some of their furniture there, and a hidden safe with some important documents, and a few nostalgic mementoes of their life.
 Kathy has quite mixed memories of Rose Cottage, which she and her grandmother shared with her great-aunt, who was very puritanical and quite harsh.